aaryavsaini25/Python-problem-homework.py/README.md

-# This are some simple python functions.😃
+# These are some simple python functions.😃